ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/test-driver.dotnet.markdown

 Thus, if the server on your machine is set to `ServerTestOptions.FrameworkVersion = 3.1.17+`, it will work properly with all .NET versions 3.1.17 and newer patch releases (.17, .18, .19, etc...).
 So, as long as you have .NET 3.1.17 or 18 or 19 on your machine, the server will run smoothly.
-Note: You can have multiple versions of .NET running on your machine at the same time.

 To learn more, including alternative settings, see the section about [setting .NET FrameworkVersion](../server/Embedded#net-frameworkversion).